 Lin•strom, n.: in Swedish, a name evoking a brook or stream (strom) flowing through blue flax (or linseed, lin) blossoms; thus, a landscape marked by ongoing change shaping an old field, liquid movement inscribing tradition and feeding the roots of plants both horticultural (Linum usitatissimum, cultivated for food and fiber) and wild (Linum bienne, native to the Mediterranian and western Europe); thus, both rooted and searching, transient and local.
 Sometimes considered anachronistic.

-John's dissertation, under the working title Thresholds: Land and Ecospheric Cosmologies in American Literature during Agricultural Mechanization, from Reconstruction to the Dust Bowl, seeks to intervene in ecocritical discourse with an insistence that ecospheric imagination predates Western empirical/colonial models of modernity.
-He considers non- and even anti-modern cosmologies under three major categories—the agrarian, indigenous, and diasporic—and seeks for ways in which each of these cosmological modes helps us understand humanity's context in the living creative ecosphere, especially in the ways in which these modes found their articulation in American literature written in and about the period of massive agricultural mechanization and migration from Reconstruction to the Dust Bowl.
-He is equally interested, however, in the ways in which these cosmological modes continue to influence people's lives today.
+John's dissertation, titled Land, Labor, Literature: Ecospheric Critique from the Margins of the Progressive Era, seeks to intervene in ecocritical discourse with an insistence that ecospheric imagination predates Western empirical/colonial models of modernity and Bruno Latour's theorized "Great Divide."
+He considers non- and even anti-modern cosmologies under three major categories—agrarian, indigenous, and diasporic—and seeks for ways in which each of these cosmological modes helps us understand humanity's context in the living creative ecosphere, especially in the ways in which these modes found their articulation in American literature written in and about the period of massive agricultural mechanization and migration from Reconstruction to the Dust Bowl.
+He also finds that these cosmological modes continue to influence people's lives today.